Aksherwal/Aksherwal/README.md

 🚀 AI/ML Enthusiast | Data Science Explorer

 ## 🚀 About Me
-I'm a passionate Computer Science student with a keen interest in Artificial Intelligence and Machine Learning and web Development.
+I'm a passionate Computer Science student with a keen interest in Artificial Intelligence, Machine Learning and web Development.
 Currently exploring various technologies and always eager to learn something new!

 ## 💻 Tech Stack